sul-dlss-deprecated/triannon/README.md

 $ rake jetty:start
 ```

-Note that jetty can be very sloooooooow to start up with Fedora and Solr.
+Note that jetty can be very sloooooooow (a couple of minutes) to start up with Fedora and Solr.

 #### Check if Solr and Fedora are up
 Go to